ymoch/preacher/docs/user/scenario-structure.rst

       path: /path
       params: foo=bar&foo=baz&spam=ham%26eggs

-When given query parameters as a dictionary, then it is regarded as a map of keys to values and the query string is built with it.
+When given URL parameters as a dictionary, then it is regarded as a map of keys to values and the query string is built with it.

 .. code-block:: yaml